Plantation Shutters for Bay Windows

 Enhancing the Beauty and Function of Bay Windows

 Bay windows are one of the most distinctive architectural features in British homes.
-Whether found in Victorian terraces, Edwardian townhouses or modern square bays, they bring light, depth and character into a room.
+Whether found in Victorian terraces, Edwardian townhouses or modern square bays, they bring natural light, depth and character into a room.

 • Maximise natural light without sacrificing privacy

-• Reduce external noise in front-facing bays
+• Help soften external noise in front-facing bays

 Understanding Different Bay Window Styles